Declan444/EPCProductionScheduler/README.md

 ## Testing

 I have tested the program on my own system and some others with no issues.
 My mentor has also run the program on his system with no issues.
+Wjen running the program, if less than 10 rows of data was contained in the sales sheet, the program gave an error.
+This was fixed by including error handling messages to ask the user to input the appropriate data in the spreadsheet.
+As available stock uses two lines data, this also gave an error if there was no data in the sheet.
+As the first line of data in the sheet are the sheet headings, it was a persistant error.
+This was fixed by checking only if a numerical value was present, and if not then to use the line output value as the first line of data for the available stock sheet.
+This solved this error.

 ![image](https://github.com/Declan444/EPCProductionScheduler/assets/119152450/e6b47ea6-ed33-425c-af74-266715df397c)